Developer-Autodesk/forge.learning/docs/deployment/azure/net.md

 # .NET Forge App with Azure App Service

-This is to walk you through the steps to deploy a sample OAuth (3-legged) Enabled .NET Forge App to Azure App Service as a API App.
+This is to walk you through the steps to deploy a sample OAuth (3-legged) Enabled .NET Forge App to Azure App Service as a API App with [Visual Studio 2017](https://visualstudio.microsoft.com/vs/).

 For this tutorial, we will be using our ViewHubModels sample as described in [previous chapters](tutorials/viewhubmodels).
 You may retrieve the full sample from [our Github repo](https://github.com/Autodesk-Forge/learn.forge.viewhubmodels/tree/net/).